The $\ell$-parity conjecture over the constant quadratic extension: Abstract

 \section{Abstract}

-For a prime $l$ and an abelian variety $A$ over a global field $K$, the $l$-parity conjecture predicts that, in accordance with the ideas of Birch and Swinnerton-Dyer, the $\bZ_l$-corank of the $l\I$-Selmer group and the analytic rank agree modulo $2$.
-Assuming that $\Char K > 0$, we prove that the $l$-parity conjecture holds for the base change of $A$ to the constant quadratic extension if $l$ is odd, coprime to $\Char K$, and does not divide the degree of every polarization of $A$.
-We deduce that without the base change it holds if, in addition, the analytic rank of $A$ grows by at most $1$ in this extension.
-Certain elliptic curve cases of the latter result were known; the techniques that permit arbitrary dimension include the \'{e}tale cohomological interpretation of Selmer groups, the Grothendieck--Ogg--Shafarevich formula, and the study of the behavior of local root numbers in unramified extensions.
+For a prime $\ell$ and an abelian variety $A$ over a global field $K$, the $\ell$-parity conjecture predicts that, in accordance with the ideas of Birch and Swinnerton-Dyer, the $\bZ_\ell$-corank of the $\ell\I$-Selmer group and the analytic rank agree modulo $2$.
+Assuming that $\Char K > 0$, we prove that the $\ell$-parity conjecture holds for the base change of $A$ to the constant quadratic extension if $\ell$ is odd, coprime to $\Char K$, and does not divide the degree of every polarization of $A$.
+The techniques involved in the proof include the \'{e}tale cohomological interpretation of Selmer groups, the Grothendieck--Ogg--Shafarevich formula, and the study of the behavior of local root numbers in unramified extensions.